 About The Program

-The CleanBC Go Electric Vehicle Rebate Program is administered by the New Car Dealers Association of BC and was first announced on November 5, 2011.
-Meant to provide point of sales rebates and adequate charging infrastructure across the province for ZEV owners and potential owners, the government originally committed $14.3 Million to develop the marketplace for ZEVs.
+The CleanBC Go Electric Vehicle Rebate Program is administered by the New Car Dealers Association of BC (NCDA) and was first announced on November 5, 2011.
+The program is intended to support the adoption of zero-emission vehicles (ZEVs) in B.C. via providing point of purchase rebates for private and fleet ZEV purchases.

-On March 23, 2015, from the floor of the 95th Vancouver International Auto Show, former Minister of Mines and Energy, Bill Bennett, made the announcement that the Province of B.C. was renewing the CleanBC Go Electric Vehicle Rebate Program (formerly CEVforBC™) program.
+On March 23, 2015, from the floor of the 95th Vancouver International Auto Show, the Province made the announcement that they were renewing the CleanBC Go Electric Vehicle Rebate Program (formerly CEVforBC™).

-CleanBC Go Electric Vehicle Rebate Program encourages the adoption of new, zero-emission vehicles.
-B.C. residents, businesses, non-profit organizations and local government organizations who purchase or lease qualifying new vehicles, are eligible for up to $3,000 off the final, after-tax vehicle price for qualifying new battery electric, and up to $1,500 for a plug-in hybrid electric vehicle.
+The CleanBC Go Electric Vehicle Rebate Program encourages the adoption of new ZEVs.
+B.C. residents, businesses, non-profit organizations and local government organizations who purchase or lease qualifying new vehicles, are eligible for up to $3,000 off the final, after-tax vehicle price for qualifying new battery electric or hydrogen fuel cell vehicle, and up to $1,500 for a plug-in hybrid electric vehicle.

 The Program will run until funds are exhausted.